Most Minnesotans qualify for financial help. You may qualify for tax credits or a low-cost or free plan.

 Your eligibility for a tax credit or cost-sharing reductions is based on the most recent information that you reported to MNsure.
 Be sure to report changes and submit any requested proof as soon as possible.
 If you submit information that is not truthful or accurate, your private plan coverage may be terminated and you may have to repay any payments that you are not entitled to, including advance payment of premium tax credits.

-You should have received a Form 1095-A – Health Insurance Marketplace Statement from MNsure to help fill out Form 8962 and file your federal income tax return for any previous year in which you received tax credits.
-If you did not receive a copy of this form, call the MNsure Contact Center (1-855-366-7873 or 651-539-2099).
-After you file your tax return, call the MNsure Contact Center to report that information.
+You should have received a Form 1095-A – Health Insurance Marketplace Statement from MNsure to help fill out Form 8962 and file your federal income tax return for any previous year in which you received a tax credit.
+If you did not receive this form, call the MNsure Contact Center.
+After you file your tax return and IRS Form 8962, call the MNsure Contact Center to report that information.